 - Place your bags under your desk ensuring that the walkways are kept clear.

 Place your HWU ID card face-up and fully visible on your desk throughout the examination.
-If you do not have your HWU ID card you must bring alternative photo ID.
-Wh you sit an exam at any of our campuses your identity is checked against your photo ID card to ensure that the right person is sitting the right exam.
+If you do not have a HWU ID card you must bring alternative photo ID.
+When you sit an exam at any of our campuses your identity is checked against your photo ID card to ensure that the right person is sitting the right exam.
 If, for any reason, you have a face covering you will be expected to remove the covering for University staff to verify your identity.
 You will be able to request that someone of the same gender undertakes the check in a private space.

 You should complete the attendance slip on your desk ensuring that all applicable boxes are completed clearly.